wasmi-labs/wasmi/crates/cli/README.md

 | `wast`  | Executes a WebAssembly Script (`.wast`) file |
 | `help`  | Prints help information |

-If no command is provided, `run` is assumed.
+If no command is provided, `run` is assumed if the `run` crate feature is enabled.

 ## Running a WebAssembly Module